huandu/go-magicstring/README.md

 [![Go Report](https://goreportcard.com/badge/github.com/huandu/go-magicstring)](https://goreportcard.com/report/github.com/huandu/go-magicstring)
 [![Coverage Status](https://coveralls.io/repos/github/huandu/go-magicstring/badge.svg?branch=main)](https://coveralls.io/github/huandu/go-magicstring?branch=main)

-This `magicstring` package is designed to attach arbitrary data to a Go built-in `string` type.
-The string with arbitrary data is called "magic string" here.
-Such string can be used as an ordinary string.
-We can read the attached data from a magic string freely.
+This `magicstring` package is designed to attach arbitrary data to a Go built-in `string` type and read the data later.
+The string with attached data is called "magic string" here.

 ## Usage

 ### Attach data and then read it

-Call `Attach` to attach data to a string and `Read` to read the attached data in the magic string.
+Call `Attach` to attach data to a string and `Read` to read the attached data in the magic string. `Read` is thread-safe and extremely fast.

 ```go
 type T struct {